kroyxt/elp-documentation/docs/proposals/official/NumberWords.md

 ## Trinumeral Number Words (10 - EEE)

 The number words (10 - EEE) are called trinumeral number words.
-They are built from the consonant, vowel, consonant that represents their value in the [Phonological Value](https://kroyxlab.github.io/elp-documentation/proposals/official/PhonologicalValues.html) system, which, when combined, give whole digit numbers.
+They are built from the consonant, vowel, consonant that represents their value in the [Numeral-Phoneme Mapping](https://kroyxlab.github.io/elp-documentation/proposals/official/PhonologicalValues.html) system, which, when combined, give whole digit numbers.

 Trinumerals are built using the following rules: